SUSE-Enceladus/keg/doc/source/commands/keg.rst

 image descriptions have considerable overlap with respect to content and setup.

-The key component for Keg is a data structure called `image definition tree`.
+The key component for Keg is a data structure called `recipes`.
 This data structure is expected to contain all information necessary to create KIWI image descriptions.
-Keg is implemented such that data inheritance is possible to reduce data duplication in the `image definition tree`.
+Keg is implemented such that data inheritance is possible to reduce data duplication in the `recipes`.

-Please find an implementation of an `image definition tree` with a focus on Public Cloud images here:
+Please find an implementation of an `recipes` with a focus on Public Cloud images here:
-`Public Cloud Image Definition Tree <https://github.com/SUSE-Enceladus/keg-recipes>`__
+`Public Cloud Keg Recipes <https://github.com/SUSE-Enceladus/keg-recipes>`__

 .. _keg_options: